mircealungu/reconstruction/4_Dynamic_Analysis.md

 - Can result in a large amount of of data (a few seconds of execution can result in GB of data for complex systems)

- # Benefits for Architecture Recovery
+ # Benefits of DA for Architecture Recovery

 Dynamic analysis is an essential **complement for static analysis**  for dependency extraction.